 Address function in excel is used to find the address of the cell and the value returned by this function is absolute, it is an inbuilt function, this function has two mandatory arguments which is the row number and the column number, for example, if we use =Address(1,2) we will get output as $B$1.

-Row_Num: Is the row number to use to in the cell reference: Row_num=1 for row 1.
+Row_Num: This is the row number to use in the cell reference: Row_num=1 for row 1.

 Column_Num: Is the column number to use in the excel address of cell reference: Col_num= 2 for column B.

 Abs_num: [Optional] It is the reference type.
 If this parameter is omitted, the default ref_type is set to 1.
 The Absolute number can have any of the following values depending on individuals need: